assume-framework/assume/docs/source/learning_algorithm.rst

-  gamma                                   The discount factor, with which future expected rewards are considered in the decision-making. device                                  The device to use. noise_sigma                             The standard deviation of the distribution used to draw the noise, which is added to the actions and forces exploration. noise_dt                                Determines how quickly the noise weakens over time (UONoise) and used for noise scheduling (NormalActionNoise). noise_scale                             The scale of the noise, which is multiplied by the noise drawn from the distribution. early_stopping_steps                    The number of steps considered for early stopping.
+  gamma                                   The discount factor, with which future expected rewards are considered in the decision-making. device                                  The device to use. noise_sigma                             The standard deviation of the distribution used to draw the noise, which is added to the actions and forces exploration. noise_dt                                Determines how quickly the noise weakens over time / used for noise scheduling. noise_scale                             The scale of the noise, which is multiplied by the noise drawn from the distribution. early_stopping_steps                    The number of steps considered for early stopping.
 If the moving average reward does not improve over this number of steps, the learning is stopped. early_stopping_threshold                The value by which the average reward needs to improve to avoid early stopping.
  ======================================== ==========================================================================================================

+Options for (linear) scheduling of learning rate and action noise are available, but not yet settable in the config file.

 The Algorithms
 ==============